 Pembrolizumab is a form of immunotherapy.
 It works by blocking a molecule called PD-1 that shuts down the immune response.
 Blocking PD-1 can allow the immune system to detect and attack cancer cells.
-Pembrolizumab is already approved to treat melanoma as well as non-small cell lung cancer.
+Pembrolizumab is already approved to several cancers.
 It is given intravenously (by vein).

 T-VEC (talimogene laherparepvec) is another form of immunotherapy used to treat melanoma.
 It is a virus-based therapy that stimulates an immune response against melanoma cells after being injected into a tumor.

 In this study, researchers are comparing the effectiveness of pembrolizumab alone and in combination with T-VEC in patients with stage III or IV melanoma.
 Patients will receive pembrolizumab and T-VEC or pembrolizumab and a placebo.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have inoperable stage III or stage IV melanoma of the skin.

 - At least 4 weeks must pass between completion of prior treatment and entry into the study.

 - Patients must be physically well enough that they are fully ambulatory, capable of all self care, and are capable of all but physically strenuous activities.
 As an example, patients must be well enough that they would be able to carry out office work or light housework.